The MD-PhD required curriculum for the PhD consists of 72 credit hours from required and elective courses, drawn from these lists.

 |IMC 606||Neuroscience II||2.3 cr|

-You must pass the MAE PhD Qualifying Examination at the end of the first year of study in the PhD program.
+The Biomedical Engineering PhD Qualifying Exam is required to be completed by the end of the 2nd year of entering the PhD program.

-All other requirements as outlined in the MAE Graduate Manual, such as Preliminary Proposal Defense, coursework plan, etc., must be satisfied.
+All other requirements as outlined in the BME Graduate Student Handbook, such as Annual Review Reports, PhD Progress Meetings, and Dissertation defense must be satisfied.